Union Pacific 500-Series F9 Locomotives

 They Were F9s, Not F3s

 These units were shown in numerous Union Pacific and EMD documents as F9s.
-It was the railfans who stuck them with the silly F3u or F9u, or F9m label.
+It was the railfans (myself included) who stuck them with the silly F3u or F9u, or F9m label.
 All of the internal features made them F9s.
 About a quarter of their external features also made them F9s.
 As mentioned above, they were F9s that happen to have been remanufactured using a variety of F3 carbodies.

 In the three times I have been through the various documents at Union Pacific in Omaha, I have never seen the F9s in UP's 500 class referred to as anything but F9s.
 All of the EMD documentation also calls them F9s.
 To most people looking at the photos, it soon becomes apparent that at least some of them were F3s, and some were F7s.
 In fact, all were rebuilt from F3s in the 1500 (renumbered from 1400 class F3s), and the 1550 class (delivered new in Phase IV F3s that looked like F7s).

-In a move different from what SP did, as pointed out above by Joe Strapac, UP recapitalized these units, and took them into their account books as new F9s.
+UP recapitalized these units, and took them into their account books as new F9s.
 The cost of these *new* F9s was reduced to UP by using trade-in F3s, and EMD using the F3 carbodies for the F9s.
 The one specification letter that I saw said that the only components reused were the carbody, the trucks, and as many of the radiator fans as possible.
 The units had new engines, new generators, new traction motors, and new wiring and cabling.

 When I was at UP working in the Salt Lake City shops, there were full sets of EMD parts catalogs, with marvelous listings in the F unit carbody components section that listed each railroad, and the unique carbody panels each road needed for its own units.
 In the UP section, there was listings for the road's 1400 class F3s and F7s, and for their 500 class F9s, specifically calling them F9s.
-I talked the shop superintendent into letting me have these now-obsolete parts listings.
-Unfortunately, I no longer have these books.

 Much to the chagrin of many in the railfan publishing community, Union Pacific's 500 class units were not rebuilt F3s; they were F9s in a variety of F3 carbodies.
 I know it's a small line in a gray area, and a lot of people disagree, so the challenge has always been to come up with some sort of compromise model designation.
 I have always disliked the silly U suffix (it just doesn't look right), but the R and M suffixes were really too general to work well.
 The same thing applies to today's UP 4700 class SD40-2s, in SD45 carbodies (the SD39s were a lot more obscure).
 Call them what you want, but whatever you or I call them, we will have to explain why.
 There is no railfan standard because too many egos are involved.
 And the railroads and builders (rebuilders) themselves don't help, for the same reason, whatever designation they use depends on who in the organization is writing the specification, or the manual or the model listing.